peridot-php/peridot-dsl-example/README.md

 ##Note

 This is just an example of creating a custom DSL for Peridot.
-It probably isn't the most robust solution in its current state, but it should demonstrate what Peridot is capable of
+It probably isn't the most robust solution in it's current state, but it is instead meant to demonstrate what Peridot is capable of.